 This facet of tea culture deals specifically with the sweet accompaniments to green tea, made up mostly of sweet bean pastes and rice flour.
 They come in an endless variety of colors, shapes, tastes and textures, and have become a cultural staple in their own right.

 Dessert-lovers and cultural enthusiasts alike are anxious to sign up for Japanese confectionery classes, in which students learn the preparation method and serving technique of the tasty morsels.
-A new course put on by Classbento, for instance, offers the teachings of Wagashi-expert, Yukiko Hirano, who has perfected her teaching method for ten years at Japanese schools as well as ryokan (country-side inns that specialize in keeping traditional Japanese culture alive.)
+A course previously offered on by Classbento, for instance, offers the teachings of Wagashi-expert, Yukiko Hirano, who has perfected her teaching method for ten years at Japanese schools as well as ryokan (country-side inns that specialize in keeping traditional Japanese culture alive.)

 Once you’ve signed up for your beginner’s course, you may want to brush up on your Japanese tea history before your first class.
 Here are a few key things to remember about this special practice: